Optimizing Federated Learning by Entropy-Based Client Selection: Experiments

 \subsubsection{Simulation of Label Skew}

-To simulate label imbalances, we follow the partitioning strategy outlined in \cite{bibliography:federated-learning-on-non-iid-data-silos}.
-We consider two types of label imbalances.
-The first one is quantity-based, where each client owns samples of a fixed number of labels.
-We denote $\#C = j$ to indicate that a client has data for only $j$ different labels.
-The second type concerns distribution-based label imbalances.
-In this scenario, \( p_j \sim \text{Dir}_K(\beta) \) is sampled according to a Dirichlet distribution with parameter \(\beta\), where \( p_j \) is a \( K \)-dimensional vector representing the proportions of instances of label \( j \) allocated to each client.
-Specifically, we assign $p_{j,k}$ samples of class $j$ to the client $k$.
-For ease of notation, we use $Dir(\beta)$ dropping the index $K$ and the vector \(p_j \) of proportions to denote such a partitioning strategy.
+To simulate label skew, we adopt both quantity- and distribution-based partitioning strategies as outlined in \cite{bibliography:federated-learning-on-non-iid-data-silos}.
+In the quantity-based case, each client holds samples of only \(j\) classes with \(j < C\).
+We denote this by $C = j$ to indicate that a client has data for only $j$ distinct classes.
+In the distribution-based case, we allocate samples according to \(p_j\sim\mathrm{Dir}_K(\beta)\), where \( p_j \) is a \( K \)-dimensional vector representing the proportions of instances of class \( j \) assigned to each client.
+Specifically, client \(k\) receives \(p_{j,k}\) samples of class \(j\).
+For simplicity, we refer to this partitioning strategy as \(\mathrm{Dir}(\beta)\).